turbot/pipes-docs/docs/accounts/tenant/usage.md

 The **Cap and warn** behavior varies by dimension:
-- When **Cap and warn** is set and the compute limit is reached, all workspaces will sleep and pipelines will be suspended.
+- When **Cap and warn** is set and the compute limit is reached, all workspaces will sleep, and pipelines will be suspended.
 - When **Cap and warn** is set and the storage limit is reached, snapshots will no longer be written, and you will not be able to spin up any new workspaces.
 - When **Cap and warn** is set and the user limit is reached, you will not be able to invite any more users to the Organization.